cdcrft/web-storage/README.md

 This small library aims at facilitating the storage of every kind of value using the web local storage API.

+WARNING : The Storage object in this library does not follow the native Storage web interface.
+This library is an overlay with its own interface.
+The library makes use of the native web Storage interface.

 ## Install

 If you use webpack you can install the library using npm :